 A man was admitted to the Severna Park Center, a Genesis owned nursing home, following the amputation of his right leg.
 Due to the man's mobility issues, the nursing staff should have known that he was at high risk for falling and implemented an appropriate fall prevention care plan.
 The man was also on blood thinners, which could complicate a fall injury.

 Without the proper care plan in place, the man fell and hit his head.
 Even though he sustained a head injury while on blood thinners, the man was not immediately sent to the hospital.
 Five hours later, nursing home staff found the man to be unresponsive and transported him to the hospital via ambulance.

 When he arrived at the hospital, the man was diagnosed with a massive intracranial hemorrhage.
 He continued to deteriorate quickly and died before he could be transferred out of the emergency room.

-Plaintiff hire a lawyer and filed a lawsuit alleging that the nursing home failed to develop a fall care plan that was commensurate with the patient's high risk level for a fall.Additional Comments
+Plaintiff hires a lawyer and filed a lawsuit alleging that the nursing home failed to develop a fall care plan that was commensurate with the patient's high-risk level for a fall.Additional Comments

 - Head injuries are always a serious medical concern, but the man's advanced age and history of taking blood thinners put him at an even greater risk.
 Major injuries can cause a rapid decline in the overall health of a senior patient and can be fatal if not treated in a timely manner.